JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_09.md

 The same book highlights this divine desire for communication, this effort to be revealed with a multitude of resources:
 <br style="clear:both;"/>

 > Our Father is not in hiding; he is not in arbitrary seclusion.
 He has mobilized the resources of divine wisdom in a never-ending effort to reveal himself to the children of his universal domains.
-There is an infinite grandeur and an inexpressible generosity connected with the majesty of his love which causes him to yearn for the association of every created being who can comprehend, love, or approach him; and it is, therefore, the limitations inherent in you, inseparable from your finite personality and material existence, that determine the time and place and circumstances in which you may achieve the goal of the journey of mortal ascension and stand in the presence of the Father at the center of all things. ([UB 5:1.2](/en/The_Urantia_Book/5#p1_2))
+There is an infinite grandeur and an inexpressible generosity connected with the majesty of his love which causes him to yearn for the association of every created being who can comprehend, love, or approach him; and it is, therefore, the limitations inherent in you, inseparable from your finite personality and material existence, that determine the time and place and circumstances in which you may achieve the goal of the journey of mortal ascension and stand in the presence of the Father at the center of all things. (<a id="a78_722"></a>[UB 5:1.2](/en/The_Urantia_Book/5#p1_2))

 <figure id="Figure_2" class="image urantiapedia image-style-align-right">
 <img src="/image/article/Luz_y_Vida/LyV_2024_09/Editorial-oct-24-3.jpg" alt="Editorial oct 24 -3" width="350">